bifurcationkit/BifurcationKitDocs.jl/docs/src/linearsolver.md

 The linear solvers provide a way of inverting the Jacobian `J` or solving `J * x = rhs`.
 Such linear solver `linsolve` will be called like `sol, success, itnumber = linsolve(J, rhs)` throughout the package.

-Here is an example of the simplest of them (see `src/LinearSolver.jl` for the true implementation) to give you an idea, the backslash operator:
+Here is an example of the simplest one (see `src/LinearSolver.jl` for the true implementation) to give you an idea, the backslash operator:

 ```julia
 struct DefaultLS <: AbstractLinearSolver end